Lnk2past/docker-ansible-demo/README.md

 # docker-ansible-demo

 [Live] demo to illustrate basic automation tasks.
-The idea is simple - we want to use `Ansible` to config a few nodes, run code on them, and then patch that code.
+The idea is simple - we want to use `Ansible` to configure a few nodes, run code on them, and then patch that code.

 **DISCLAIMER** The setup in this repository does some pretty dumb things and should not be used for more than just education.